Bridges of the Grand Canal.

 It connects the Santa Lucia train station with the Piazzale Roma parking and the Tronchetto port area; increasing convenience and accessibility for both workers and visitors.
 The closet water-bus stop is Piazzale Roma in Santa Croce.

-In June 1999, the Municipality of Venice drafted a preliminary plan for a fourth bridge over the Grand Canal.
-Using a public selection process, they commissioned Santiago Calatrava in November 1999, to design the new bridge.
+In June 1999, the Municipality of Venice drafted a preliminary plan for a fourth crossing over the Grand Canal.
+Using a public selection process, they commissioned Santiago Calatrava in November 1999, to design the new structure.
 Calatrava’s response was an arched bridge with a large radius which was designed to be constructed off-site and installed entirely from the canal.
-The bridge is situated at a strategic point, connecting the railway station (Stazione Santa Lucia), on the north with the Piazzale Roma (the city’s arrival point by road), on the south side of the Grand Canal.
-The bridge is important both functionally and symbolically; connecting arriving visitors to the city and welcoming them to Venice with a panoramic view of the Grand Canal.
+It is situated at a strategic point, connecting the railway station (Stazione Santa Lucia), on the north with the Piazzale Roma (the city’s arrival point by road), on the south side of the Grand Canal.
+It is important both functionally and symbolically; connecting arriving visitors to the city and welcoming them to Venice with a panoramic view of the Grand Canal.

 It was moved into place by a large barge in 2007 and installed finally in 2008.
 Originally known as the Quarto Ponte sul Canal Grande, the official name Ponte della Constituzione; was adopted to celebrate the 60th anniversary of the Italian Constitution in the same yea

-The bridge received much criticism over inauguration delays.
-Since opening, many areas of criticism have been widely expressed; difficulty of use for the elderly due to steepness of curvature and the lack of wheelchair access.
+it received much criticism over inauguration delays.
+Since opening, many areas of criticism have been widely expressed; difficulty of use for older people due to steepness of curvature and the lack of wheelchair access.
 Also, its modernist-minimalist style thought by many to be incompatible with Venice’s traditional decorative architectural styles and finally its very reason to exist!

-The placement of a new bridge a short distance from the existing Ponte degli Scalzi bridge, has proven controversial; since the distances between Scalzi and Rialto Bridges or between the Rialto and Ponte dell’Accademia bridges are much longer and crossing is limited to water-bus or traghetto points.
+The placement, a short distance from the existing Ponte degli Scalzi bridge, has proven controversial; since the distances between Scalzi and Rialto Bridges or between the Rialto and Ponte dell’Accademia bridges are much longer and crossing is limited to water-bus or traghetto points.
 Another dissatisfaction is that there is also no permanent connection between Venice and the well-populated Giudecca island, although a tunnel has been proposed at not much greater cost than a bridge; promising better access for tourists and residents.

 Bridges of the Grand Canal.
 4. Ponte di Rialto